openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 The default polling interval is 60s.
 0 turns off polling.

-An advanced configuration parameter `responsetimeout` permits tweaking how long the `upnprenderer` and `upnpserver` will wait for GENA events from the UPnP device.
+An advanced configuration parameter `responseTimeout` permits tweaking how long the `upnprenderer` and `upnpserver` will wait for GENA events from the UPnP device.
 This timeout is checked when there is a dependency between an action invocation and an event with expected result.
 The default is 2500ms.
 It should not be changed in normal circumstances.